svafaeva93/PowerBITestPrepFiles-/README.md

 # Overview of PowerBI Concepts in preparation for the Certification.
 Used Guided Project from Maven Analytics.

-Below are screenshots of the dashboard and data model
+Below are screenshots of the homepage.

 ![FrontpageDashboard](https://github.com/user-attachments/assets/8d67b443-ca33-41d7-aae1-665c9388282f)